 Cloud-based software, such as Scytec DataXchange or Predator MDC, can easily monitor CNC machines that already have the necessary interfaces to connect to a network and the internet.
 For legacy machines that do not have a readily available Ethernet port, SFA has found easy-to-deploy solutions to establish Cloud connectivity.

 Want a quick laugh?
-Check out our machine monitoring themed Shop Floor Man comic strip by clicking the image below.
+Check out our machine monitoring themed Shop Floor Man comic strip.
 Machine monitoring is definitely a big part of the IIoT and we would love to tell you more about it, so contact us anytime!